philjdelong/denver_public_library_1909/README.md

 Use TDD to implement the following methods on the `Library` class:

-The `checkout` method should return `false` if a `Book` does not exist in the library or it is already checked out.
+The `checkout` method takes a `Book` as an argument.
+It should return `false` if a `Book` does not exist in the library or it is already checked out.
 Otherwise, it should return true indicating that the book has been checked out.

 The `checked_out_books` method should return an array of books that are currently checked out.

-The `return` takes a book as an argument.
+The `return` method takes a `Book` as an argument.
 Calling this method means that a book is no longer checked out.

-The `most_popular_book` method should return the book that has been checked out the most times.
+The `most_popular_book` method should return the book that has been checked out the most.

 ```ruby
 pry(main)> require './lib/library'